kevin218/Eureka/docs/source/quickstart.rst

 Stage 6: Plot Spectra
 ~~~~~~~~~~~~~~~~~~~~~

 The final Stage of ``Eureka!``, Stage 6, takes the output data from the lightcurve fitting and produces transmission and/or emission spectra.
 As mentioned earlier, this quickstart only makes use of two different light curves from this dataset from 1.5-3.0 μm and 3.0-4.5 μm.
 In this case, our transmission spectrum for the transit of WASP-39b will only have two data points (see figure below).
 Note that the errors bars are not representative of what could be expected for true JWST data, as this dataset has been trimmed down from 8192 integrations, to only 32.
+Finally, the transmission spectrum data is saved in the ``*Table_Save.txt`` file.

 .. image:: ../media/stage6_quickstart.png